2021 Municipal Candidate Questionnaire: Heritage Guild of Vicksburg & Warren County - The Vicksburg Post

 2021 Municipal Candidate Questionnaire: Heritage Guild of Vicksburg & Warren County

-The Heritage Guild of Vicksburg & Warren County recently asked candidates South Ward Alderman for their position on historic preservation.
+The Heritage Guild of Vicksburg & Warren County recently asked candidates for Mayor and South Ward Alderman for their position on historic preservation.

-The Heritage Guild is a volunteer organization established in 2016 and open to all to join their efforts to champion our community’s historical assets.
+The Heritage Guild is a volunteer organization established in 2016 and open to all to join their efforts to champion the community’s historical assets.
 The guild also asked North Ward Alderman Michael Mayfield to respond to the questionnaire.
 Mayfield won re-election in the North Ward Alderman primary election on April 27.

 Both candidates for South Ward Alderman, incumbent Alex Monsour and Vickie Bailey, responded.